 Top five best slimline dishwashers for 2020

-You can compare all the models we've tested in our slimline and full-sized dishwasher reviews, or scroll down to see the three top scorers and one Don't Buy dishwasher you should steer clear of.
+You can compare all the models we've tested in and find the best dishwasher for you, or scroll down to see the three top scorers and one Don't Buy dishwasher you should steer clear of.

 Only logged-in Which? members can view our recommendations in the table below.
 If you’re not yet a member, join Which? to get instant access.